Privacy Policy

 A) Withdrawal-related data (Processor)

-- Safe / Proof plan: configurable retention (6 / 12 / 18 / 24 months)
+- Essential / Professional plan: configurable retention (6 / 12 / 18 / 24 months), adjustable by the merchant

 Note: If a merchant selects a shorter retention period, this does not override any retention obligations applicable to the merchant under their own legal requirements.